A Rutherglen icon

 Introducing the variety to Rutherglen at the time was a master stroke – the soils, the climate and the skills of the winemakers were a winning combination that ensured the variety flourished in its new home.
-Indeed such is the affinity between the variety and its adopted homeland that it is now commonly referred to as Rutherglen Durif.
+Indeed, such is the affinity between the variety and its adopted home that it is sometimes referred to as Rutherglen Durif.

 While Rutherglen Durif is usually made as a table wine, it also finds its way into blends with other varieties such as Shiraz or made into a very popular Sparkling red style.
 The variety is also a prime contributor to some of the region’s outstanding vintage and tawny fortified styles.

 Despite the long history of working with the Durif, the winemakers continue to explore new viticultural and winemaking practices as they strive to further evolve their individual house styles and ensure that Rutherglen Durif maintains its place in the years ahead as one of Australia’s fine red wine styles.